mirakour/E-Commerce-Automation---ChatBots/README.md

 Website: https://www.kourtneymiranda.com

 ## 📄 License
 This project is for portfolio and demonstration purposes only.
-Not affiliated with TikTok, OpenAI, or any e-commerce platform.
+Not affiliated with other Developers, OpenAI, or any e-commerce platform.